b3rt1ng/NOVA/README.md

 > *Q: I can't install the manuf file using the instalation script.*
 > R: Just save the [manuf](https://gitlab.com/wireshark/wireshark/raw/master/manuf) file on the same folder as NOVA and just name it "manuf".
 The script will then be able to use it.

-> *Q: Why can I select my own device ? isn't it dangerous ?
-> R: I will disable the ability to do this later.
-It Should not do anything bad tho.
-Still, you can choose to target the gateway by selecting multiple devices.
-This is not a problem but for the moment, it's not usefull since I didn't worked on the mitm attack yet.

 _NOTE_: Because I want the script to be easy to modify and understandale to everyone, I do not make my programming object oriented. sorry :(
 ### 👀 What it looks like 👀